paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-005-functions-and-powers.md

 Pub.
 L. 115–282, § 105(b), renumbered [section 91 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section91&num=0&edition=prelim) as this section.

 Subsec. (a).
 Pub.
-L. 115–282, § 318(a)(2), substituted “vessel of the Armed Forces” for ‘United States naval vessel”.
+L. 115–282, § 318(a)(2), substituted “vessel of the Armed Forces” for “United States naval vessel”.

 Subsec. (b).
 Pub.
 L. 115–282, § 318(a)(3), substituted “senior officer present in command” for “senior naval officer present in command” and “vessel of the Armed Forces” for “United States naval vessel”.